-Dr. Rome still advises though that technology may not replace every book your child may have to carry.
+But she recognizes that technology may not replace every book your child may have to carry.
 “Parents should still do a check-in into their child’s bag every so often,” she says.

-Dr. Rome adds that if you see your child showing discomfort putting on or taking off a backpack, don’t ignore it — it’s another sign that it’s too heavy or the weight is unevenly distributed.
+Dr. Rome advises that if you see your child showing discomfort putting on or taking off a backpack, don’t ignore it — it’s another sign that it’s too heavy or the weight is unevenly distributed.